 Replacing your lawnmower is never an easy decision.
-Often you would have had your current lawnmower for many years and it has been a reliable accomplice in your quests for neatly cut lines across your lawn.
+Especially if you would have had your current lawnmower for many years and it has been a reliable gardening help.
 If, however, your mower suddenly stops working the decision whether to repair it or replace it altogether isn’t very clear-cut (pun intended).

 Spotting the Problems